Mercia EIS Fund

 Mercia’s university team, headed by Dr Nicola Broughton, works closely with the Technology Transfer Departments of each of the 19 university partners to help support research ideas from laboratory to the market.

-The target return is 3x, however this includes initial tax relief, therefore the effective target (before income tax relief) is to deliver in excess of 2.5 times invested capital.
-This is not guaranteed.
+The overall target return of the fund is 3x.
+However, this includes initial tax relief, therefore the effective target (before income tax relief) is to deliver in excess of 2.5x, not guaranteed.
 Companies are expected to be held for five to seven years but this may vary.
+As with all venture capital investments, some of the portfolio companies are likely to fail and one or two companies will deliver the majority of returns, if any.

-Mercia invested £398,551 from the EIS funds in Medherant and follow on investment has been provided by Mercia Technologies.
+Mercia invested £398,551 from the EIS funds in Medherant and follow on investment has been provided by Mercia Asset Management.

 Note that this is an example of an existing holding only; the latest tranche of the Mercia EIS Fund will hold different companies.